GET SET FOR SUN, SAND, AND SIGHTSEEING

 This small city is a little off the standard tourist map, but it puts visitors close to some incredible scenery, including the Alamosa National Wildlife Refuge (free), Great Sands Dunes National Park, and Monte Vista National Wildlife Refuge (free).
 The biggest challenge might be getting there.
 The cheapest option is to fly into Denver and drive four and a half hours (taking in some great scenery).

 Albuquerque has an even bigger balloon festival (Oct.
 1-9) and a strong sense of natural and cultural history.
 Visitors heap praise on Petroglyph National Monument (free, with a $1 to $2 charge for parking), the New Mexico Museum of Natural History, Indian Pueblo Cultural Center, or Rio Grande Nature Center State Park.
 Fans of "Breaking Bad" can see the show's desert backdrop, along with other locations.
-Round-trip flights from Seattle start at $300 on United or Delta, while round-trip tickets from Philadelphia begin at $390 on American.
+Round-trip flights from Seattle start at $253 on Delta.

 This is one of the southernmost desert cities in the United States, about 80 miles from the Mexico border.
 It has some great desert attractions, including the Arizona-Sonora Desert Museum and the movie-set "town" of Old Tucson (where several classic Western movies and many episodes of TV shows, including "Bonanza" and "Death Valley Days," were filmed).
-Searches for a round-trip ticket to Tucson from Los Angeles yielded a price of only $159 on Delta, while a trip to Tucson from Chicago showed a best price of $337 on United Airlines.
+Searches for a round-trip ticket to Tucson from Chicago showed a best price of $347 on United Airlines.

 Tombstone is about as classic as an Old West desert town gets.
 It's where notorious gunslingers such as Wyatt Earp, Doc Holliday, and Johnny Ringo roamed the streets.
 It's free to walk around Tombstone, but the visit can be made better with a guided tour, such as the 90-minute tour offered by Dr. Jay's Tombstone History Walking Tours ($20).
 The easiest way to get to Tombstone is to fly to Tucson and drive southeast for about 90 minutes.

 El Paso is a historic desert town that shares a border with Mexico and offers many places to climb, hike, watch birds, picnic, or immerse yourself in history.
 One place to do all those things is Hueco Tanks State Park and Historic Site, which features guided and self-guided tours of rock imagery fashioned by ancient peoples.
-Sample round-trip airfares into El Paso International Airport include $221 from Chicago and $367 from New York (on United or American with a layover each way).
+Sample round-trip airfares into El Paso International Airport include $297 from Chicago (on United).

 From the unique architecture to its rich history, no place is quite like Santa Fe.
 That's perhaps most evident at Puye Cliff Dwellings, a National Historic Landmark, where travelers can see the ruins of an ancient, abandoned pueblo that was in use from the 10th to the 16th centuries.
 A variety of tours are available, including a one-hour Cliff Side Tour ($20) that takes visitors along a steep paved trail for a thrilling dose of history.
 Sante Fe is about an hour's drive north of Albuquerque.